DeltaLabTLV/LXR/README.md

 ## Usage

 To use this code, follow these steps:
-+ Create data to work with by running the Data_preprocessing notebooks.
++ Create data to work with by running the data_processing notebooks.
-  - Or in order to reproduce results from the paper without running the Data_preprocessing notebooks, please download all files from [here](https://drive.google.com/drive/folders/1wMXgP0x4BRHGMX7fky8C2ohBOBMoRJdk?usp=sharing) from the relevant folder <dataset_name> to Data_preprocessing folder according to the data set you need to run on.
+  - Or in order to reproduce results from the paper without running the data_processing notebook, please download all files from [here](https://drive.google.com/drive/folders/1wMXgP0x4BRHGMX7fky8C2ohBOBMoRJdk?usp=sharing) from the relevant folder <dataset_name> to data_preprocessing folder according to the data set you need to run on.
-+ Run either the MF or VAE notebooks that contain notebooks with these models.
++ On every notebook, please specify the "data_name" to be 'ML1M'/'Yahoo'/'Pinterest', and "recommender_name" to be 'MLP'/'VAE'.
++ You can train your oun LXR with the 'LXR_training' notebook, test your results in 'metrics' notebook,